Marc Krauss: Professional career

+Arizona Diamondbacks

 The Arizona Diamondbacks drafted Krauss in the second round of the 2009 Major League Baseball Draft.
-In his professional debut, Krauss batted .304 in 32 games for the South Bend Silver Hawks of the Class A Midwest League, before his season ended due to an ankle injury.
-The Diamondbacks assigned him to the Visalia Rawhide of the Class A-Advanced California League in 2010.
+In his professional debut, Krauss batted .304 in 32 games for the South Bend Silver Hawks of the Single–A Midwest League, before his season ended due to an ankle injury.
+The Diamondbacks assigned him to the Visalia Rawhide of the High–A California League in 2010.

+Houston Astros

-In July 2012, the Diamondbacks traded Krauss and Bobby Borchering to the Houston Astros for Chris Johnson.
-The Astros assigned Krauss to the Corpus Christi Hooks of the Class AA Texas League.
-In August, the Astros promoted Krauss to the Oklahoma City RedHawks of the Class AAA Pacific Coast League (PCL).
+On July 29, 2012, the Diamondbacks traded Krauss and Bobby Borchering to the Houston Astros in exchange for Chris Johnson.
+The Astros assigned Krauss to the Corpus Christi Hooks of the Double–A Texas League.
+On August 7, the Astros promoted Krauss to the Oklahoma City RedHawks of the Triple–A Pacific Coast League (PCL).

-The Astros promoted Krauss to the major leagues on June 21, 2013.
-Krauss had his first RBIs on a bases-loaded single in a 9–5 victory over the Texas Rangers, on July 6, 2013.
-Krauss hit his first home run on July 7, 2013 against Justin Grimm, in a 5–4 loss.
+The Astros promoted Krauss to the major leagues for the first time on June 21, 2013.
+Krauss had his first career runs batted in on a bases-loaded single in a 9–5 victory over the Texas Rangers, on July 6.
+Krauss hit his first home run on July 7, against Justin Grimm, in a 5–4 loss.
 Krauss played 52 games that season, finishing the year with a .209 batting average, 4 home runs and 13 runs batted in (RBI).

+Los Angeles Angels of Anaheim

-After the 2014 season, the Los Angeles Angels of Anaheim claimed Krauss off of waivers.
-They designated him for assignment on January 8, 2015.
-He stayed with the Angels for the beginning of the 2015 season but was sent outright to the Salt Lake Bees of the PCL.
+On December 8, 2014, the Los Angeles Angels of Anaheim claimed Krauss off of waivers from the Astros.
+He was designated for assignment by the Angels on January 8, 2015.
+Krauss cleared waivers and was sent outright to the Triple–A Salt Lake Bees on January 13.
+On May 12, the Angels selected Krauss' contract, adding him to their active roster.
+In 11 games for the Angels, he went 5–for–35 (.143) with one home run and five RBI.
+Krauss was designated for assignment following the promotion of Alfredo Marte on May 28.
+He cleared waivers and returned to Salt Lake via outright assignment on May 31.

+Tampa Bay Rays

-On June 25, 2015, the Angels traded Krauss to the Tampa Bay Rays for pitching prospect Kyle Winkler.
-He was designated for assignment by the Rays on July 4.
+On June 25, 2015, the Angels traded Krauss to the Tampa Bay Rays in exchange for pitching prospect Kyle Winkler.
+In four games for Tampa Bay, he went 1–for–10 (.100) with one RBI.
+Krauss was designated for assignment by the Rays on July 4.

+Detroit Tigers

 On July 6, 2015, Krauss was claimed off of waivers by the Detroit Tigers and started the next day.
 He homered in his first at-bat for the Tigers, exactly two years to the day after his first Major League home run.
-On August 22, 2015, Krauss was released by the Tigers.
+In 12 games for Detroit, Krauss batted .152/.152/.242 with one home run and two RBI.
+He was released by the Tigers on August 22.

+New York Mets

-On December 14, 2015, Krauss signed a minor league deal with the New York Mets.
+On December 14, 2015, Krauss signed a minor league contract with the New York Mets.
+In 85 games for the Triple–A Las Vegas 51s, he batted .214/.327/.437 with 14 home runs and 39 RBI.
+Krauss elected free agency following the season on November 7, 2016.